10 outdoor game ideas for the whole family - Local News 8

 Kan Jam.
 This eminently portable game blends target-toss contests such as cornhole and disc golf into a rollicking showdown of skill and reflexes.
 You need four people to play; the goal is to toss a disc and have your teammate deflect it to go into the can.
 The first team to 21 wins.

 Kubb.
-This Viking/Swedish lawn game is a cross between candlepin bowling and horseshoes.
+This Viking/Swedish lawn game is a cross between candlepin bowling and horseshoes (see top photo).
 It’s played on a narrow rectangular field.
 The objective is to knock over a stack of wooden blocks by throwing wooden batons at them, then knock over another wooden block in the center of the pitch.

 Ladder golf.
 To play this game you need two mini ladders (with three rungs each) and two bolas, which are balls connected by a nylon rope.
 The goal: To toss the bolas in such a way that they wrap around the steps of the ladder.